Royden Trainor, Executive Director, GreenspringBio Innovation Royden Trainor, Executive Director, GreenspringBio Innovation

 Following news that Paper Excellence is eyeing Liverpool for its new home, environmental activists began spreading disinformation.
 Worse still, they turned their backs on ecological forestry and rural Nova Scotians.

-Environmental activists Ray Plourd and Mike Lancaster spoke to CBC, saying a new mill was unnecessary and the forests could not support it.
+Environmental activists Ray Plourde and Mike Lancaster spoke to CBC, saying a new mill was unnecessary and the forests could not support it.
 Both of these statements are completely false.

 Worse still, their statements show they are turning their backs on ecological forestry in Nova Scotia.